beatrizmartinsc/Active-Directory-Home-Lab/README.md

 **Root cause:** Default AD password policy prohibits passwords containing the user's account name or display name.

-**Takeaway:** AD enforces complexity rules automatically — useful for security, important to know for Service Desk (explaining to users why their password was rejected).
+**Takeaway:** AD enforces complexity rules automatically, useful for security, important to know for Service Desk (explaining to users why their password was rejected).

 ---